 When does an entrepreneur become an entrepreneur?
-For Ray Grimm, Jr. It began when he was only eight years old.
-After asking for a new bicycle for two Christmases and not getting one, he decide to go buy the bike himself.
+For Ray Grimm, Jr. it began when he was only eight years old.
+After asking for a new bicycle for two Christmases and not getting one, he decided to go buy the bike himself.
 His working-class family was involved in all aspects of the agricultural industry, so it was only natural that Ray's first entrepreneurial venture would be farm related.
-He bought two rabbits. before long those two rabbits became 10, then 90 and then 150.
+He bought two rabbits.
+Before long those two rabbits became 10, then 90 and then 150.
 Ray's rabbit business soon was so successful he was able to buy his first ever new bike.

 "I realized early on that if you found something that duplicated quickly you had the potential to make a lot of money," Ray recalled.
 "I think the early lesson combined with a strong work ethic has allowed me to achieve success at the highest levels, and help others do the same."